 Direct Primary Care Definition: Direct primary care is a patient-centered model.
 Having a direct primary care subscription entails you to have direct access to your physician without middlemen a.k.a. insurance and corporate companies.

 If there’s anything you should take away from this blog, it’s the fact that direct primary care puts you, the patient, as its first and only priority.
-Here’s a lowdown of all the invaluable benefits you get out of a direct primary care subscription:
+Here’s a lowdown of all the invaluable benefits of direct primary care you get out of a subscription:

 1. Your Direct Primary Care Physician is like a trusted friend.
 You no longer have to wait in a long line just to see them.
 You get their full, undivided attention.
 You can also give them a ring or send them a text whenever you need any medical advice.